How to File for a Divorce In Illinois

 - After obtaining a Petition for Dissolution of Marriage, you should fill out the form completely.

 - You will also need to obtain a Domestic Relations Cover Sheet, which should be completed.

 - You should attach a Verification or Certification form that confirms the accuracy of the information in the Petition.

 - Make copies of the completed forms prior to submission so that you may later provide them to your spouse.

 - Submit all the originals to the Circuit Court of the county in which you or your spouse reside.

 - You must also pay the filing fee at the time of submission.

 - When you file your Petition for Dissolution of Marriage, you will be assigned a case number.
 When you wish to learn the status of your case, be sure to reference this case number.

-STEP TWO: PROVIDING LEGAL NOTICE
+PROVIDING LEGAL NOTICE